 2. EasyCover ECSA6300B silicone protection cover

 While many of Sony's A6000-series cameras can keep out moisture and dust, they can't withstand a drop so well.
-That's where a protective cover like the EasyCover comes in.
+That's where a protective sleeve such as the EasyCover comes in.

 3. JJC FA-SHC1M hot shoe cover cap protector

-Given how important the hot shoe is for attaching peripherals (like flashes and microphones), it's silly that Sony doesn't provide a protective cover for when the hot shoe is not in use.
+Given how important the hot shoe is for attaching peripherals (like flashes and microphones), it's silly that Sony doesn't provide a protective cover for when it's not in use.
 The JJC FA-SHC1M Black Hot Shoe Cover Cap Protector does that job, and should fit all of Sony's A6000-series cameras.
-Because these little items are easy to lose, we recommend purchasing a two-pack of these protectors.
+Because these little items are easy to lose, we recommend purchasing a two-pack.

 The one real weakness of most Sony mirrorless cameras is battery life.
 The a6600 comes with a double-capacity battery capable of up to 810 shots per charge.
 But all the other models in the a6000 series are rated to take, at best, around 400 photos before the battery drains.
 (The a6500 is rated for just 310.)

-And the number can be far less if you leave the screen on between shots or make more use of the built-in flash.
-For a long day of shooting, and especially for travel, the Sony NP-FW50 rechargeable battery is an essential upgrade for most models.
-It will save you lots of headache and heartache.
+Worse still, your camera will drain even faster if you leave the screen on between shots or make more use of the built-in flash.
+The Sony NP-FW50 rechargeable battery is therefore an essential upgrade for most models.
+It's perfect for a long day of shooting, and especially for travel, and will save you from lots of heartache.